Tuesday, 1 July 2025

 I'm pretty sure he was there by the time they got to 'Pretty Green' and 'Down In The Tube Station At Midnight' was driven by his distinctive bass sound.

-A few The Jam songs I didn't recognise followed and then we got 3 'bangers' to finish the main set, 'In The City', 'David Watts' (I always sing "Wish I could be like David Warnes" a very clever school friend of mine at the time, who definitely took his exams and passed the lot!I wonder what he's up to these days?)and 'Start!'
+A few The Jam songs I didn't recognise (and 'Lula' a song from a 2022 Foxton and Hastings album, which was a very differently paced song, but I enjoyed) followed and then we got 3 'bangers' to finish the main set, 'In The City', 'David Watts' (I always sing "Wish I could be like David Warnes" a very clever school friend of mine at the time, who definitely took his exams and passed the lot!I wonder what he's up to these days?)and 'Start!'

 The lights stayed down, but the expected calls for an encore were remarkably muted, maybe people were conscious that Foxton may not be up to an encore.
 Just as they started to gather some momentum the band reappeared, complete with Bruce and we got three more of their biggest hits, sung uproarisly to the rafters (does G-Live have rafters?) by the appreciative audience.

-I was especially happy that they finished on 'Town Called Malice' as it's probably one of my favourite songs by anyone and they didn't perform it in 2016.
+I was especially happy that they finished on 'Town Called Malice' as it's probably one of my favourite songs by anyone and the one they opened with in 2016, a delicious symmetry.

 The cheers were loud, the band bowed and clapped the audience and, poignantly, Bruce said how great it was to play a great gig in his 'home town'.